bcpki/vnonce/README.md

-vnonce
+nonce2
 ======

-Extra nonce in the block header (version field)
+Extra nonce in the block header (15 bits of the version field)